brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 <img data-src="/assets/img/getting-tastes/getting-taste-html-css-preview.gif" class="lozad img-fluid shadow" />

 {% include util/note.html
-    note="If you are working, consider it as a <em>Developer Portfolio</em>."
+    note="You can consider it as a <em>Developer Portfolio</em> website if you working as an engineer."
 %}

 Click here {% include util/open-link.html url="https://brgtrainings.github.io/student-portfolio" type="preview" %} to preview the website.

 {% include util/note.html
-    note="The website is not responsive i.e it might look ugly in mobile.
-The aim of this tutorial is to quickly get a simple website running giving enough introduction of HTML and CSS." type="caution"
+    note="The website might look ugly in mobile as it is beyond the scope of this tutorial." type="caution"
+%}

+This tutorial has been designed to be fully hands-on.

+{% include util/note.html
+    note="You can find all the resources related to this tutorial including source code under <strong>Resources</strong> section.
+    However, I recommend you to follow the tutorial step by step to get <strong>maximum benefit.</strong>" type="recommend"
 %}

 ## Tutorial Workflow